-From understanding health care jargon to cost implications, making strategic health care decisions is imperative to your well-being and financial health.
+From understanding jargon to cost, making strategic health care decisions is imperative to your well-being and financial health.

 With more and more Americans losing employer health insurance and having to enter the marketplace, you can no longer sit back and disengage from the process of making health insurance decisions.

-In fact, not understanding your plan can lead to you paying more than you should for your health care.
+In fact, not understanding your plan can lead to you paying more than necessary for health care.

 When you’re facing significant consequences that come out of purchasing health insurance, such as illness, disease management and finances, the decision can be daunting.

-Understanding health insurance and managing benefits are additional challenges.
-So is knowing the kind of expenses that are covered under your health insurance plan and using reimbursement and payment tools.
+Understanding health insurance and managing benefits are additional challenges, so are knowing the kind of expenses that are covered under your health insurance plan and using reimbursement and payment tools.